Engineering Degree Requirements

 |ENGRG 7340 Digital Control Systems|

-Explore teh AASHTO LRFD design methods in the traditional geotechnical engineering design areas of shallow foundations, deep foundations, earth retaining structures, along with geosythetics.
+Explore the AASHTO LRFD design methods in the traditional geotechnical engineering design areas of shallow foundations, deep foundations, earth retaining structures, along with geosynthetics.
 Learn about LRFD design of steel structures and dynamics of structures, and LRFD design codes and methodologies.

-For the Structural/Geotechnical Engineering technical emphasis, elective courses must be chosen from the Structural/Geotechnical Engineering technical emphasis area.
+ENGRG 5030 Linear Algebra and ENGRG 7540 Advanced Finite Element Methods should be completed prior to taking the Structural/Geotechnical courses.
+For the Structural/Geotechnical Engineering technical emphasis, elective courses must be chosen from the Structural/Geotechnical Engineering technical emphasis area listed above.

 Elective Courses (9 credits)